ni/niveristand-fpga-addon-custom-device/Source/Quick Start Documentation/FPGA Addon Quick Start Guide.md

 # System Definition API

-There is also a system definition API that allows the user to programatically create an instance of the addon from a previously exported configuration.
+You can use the system definition API to programatically create an instance of the addon from a previously exported configuration.
 This is installed at:

-C:\Users\Public\Documents\National Instruments\NI VeriStand __**Year**__\Custom Devices\FPGA Addon\Windows\System Definition API
+_C:\Users\Public\Documents\National Instruments\NI VeriStand [Year]\Custom Devices\FPGA Addon\Windows\System Definition API_

-An example of using this API is as follows:​​
+Use the following image as an example of the API:​​

 ![Execution5](./Images/image046.jpg)